-He wrote the text for A Passion for Trains, the Railroad Photography of Richard Steinheimer, and was co-author of Starlight on the Rails.
+- Jeff Brouws, photographer and writer, “On Railroad Photography,” He wrote the text for A Passion for Trains, the Railroad Photography of Richard Steinheimer, and was co-author of Starlight on the Rails.
 Steinheimer and Brouws won the Railway & Locomotive Historical Society’s 2005 award for an outstanding book of lasting value for A Passion for Trains.
 Brouws selected 153 photographs, printed in duotone (80 had never before been seen in print) and presented them in a fine art context, one on a page, and wrote a 15,000 word introductory essay, placing Steinheimer’s work in context with other photographers.

-Burger retired in 1998 from Central Properties, Inc. of Kokomo, Indiana, a short line railroad holding company where he was CEO.
+- Chris Burger, retired railroad executive, Burger retired in 1998 from Central Properties, Inc. of Kokomo, Indiana, a short line railroad holding company where he was CEO.
 His railroad career also included the positions of COO of the Central Vermont Railway and assistant vice president and Wisconsin Division Manager in Milwaukee from 1977 through 1985 for the Chicago & North Western.

-Fasulo talks about “The End of Steam in West Germany, 1974.”
+- John Fasulo, Retired Cameraman, CNN-New York, Fasulo talks about “The End of Steam in West Germany, 1974.”

-Keefe, vice president-editorial, publisher, will show and discuss what he describes as “pivotal” moments in the history of Trains magazine’s use of railroad photography.
+- Kevin P. Keefe, Kalmbach Publishing Company, Keefe, vice president-editorial, publisher, will show and discuss what he describes as “pivotal” moments in the history of Trains magazine’s use of railroad photography.

 - Greg McDonnell, winner of the 2005 R&LHS photography award for outstanding contributions to photographic interpretation, McDonnell “discovers drama not only in the landscape, but in the most unexpected places: notably, railroading’s mechanical microcosms,” the awards committee said.
 His many books include Wheat Kings (Boston Mills Press, 1998) and more than 40 articles in Trains, Railfan & Railroad, and CTC Board.
 He edits the Boston Mills Press Masters in Railroad Photography series.

-Sayre Kos, Mundelein, Illinois, again is organizing a presentation by developing photographers.
-Kos, a student at Lake Forest College who assists at the college’s special collections department, worked as a conductor for the Wisconsin & Southern.
+- Sayre Kos, Mundelein, Illinois, again is organizing a presentation by developing photographers, Kos, a student at Lake Forest College who assists at the college’s special collections department, worked as a conductor for the Wisconsin & Southern.

-Gil Reid, a Milwaukee artist who worked with Rose at Kalmbach Publishing Company, personal remembrances of Ted.
+- Gil Reid, A Milwaukee artist who worked with Rose at Kalmbach Publishing Company, personal remembrances of Ted.